RAJAGOPALAN-GANGADHARAN/JS-OS/README.md

-# Portfolio - Rajagopalan Gangadharan

-This portfolio is fully interactive.
-[Click Here](https://rajagopalan-gangadharan.github.io/Portfolio/) for Viewing.
-It is a custom distro of An Operating System Emulator on the web.[JS-OS](https://github.com/RAJAGOPALAN-GANGADHARAN/JS-OS) Created by me, with API's for app Installing handling, process management all written in javascript from scratch.

-Feel free to check out the repo and suggest some ideas + any beginner contributions are welcomed.
+# JS-OS
+An Unified Operating System on the web.[For Demo](https://rajagopalan-gangadharan.github.io/JS-OS/index.html)
 ### Technologies Used :
   * HTML
   * CSS